mrberggg/dotfiles/README.md

 1. Copy public and private SSH keys to `~/.ssh` and make sure they're set to `600`
 2. Clone this repo
-3. Run `./install.sh` to start the installation
+3. Run `sudo bash ./install.sh` to start the installation
 4. [Install the remaining apps](./apps.md)
 5. Set [terminal colors](https://github.com/roosta/vim-srcery/)